mbianchidev/engineering-interviews/README.md

-# Interview Guidelines
+# Interview approach

 This are guidelines I follow when I interview candidates for an Engineering role.
-I have been interviewed by many companies and I have been interviewing candidates for quite a bit now, so I have seen a lot of different approaches to the interview process.
+I have been interviewed by many companies and I have been a hiring manager for some time, I have seen and experienced first hand a lot of different approaches to the interview process.

+This is a collection of unsorted questions that purposefully have no answers.
+The idea is to use this as a reference for your own interview process.

 ## Intro

-- How are you doing/weather, something to break the ice!
+- How are you doing/weather, something nice to break the ice and make the candidate feel comfortable
-- Tell me about your engineering journey so far
+- Tell me about your engineering journey, how did you get into engineering?
+- What do you like about this job?
 - What are you looking for in your next role?
 - What is your favorite programming language and why?
-- What is your favorite part of this job?
+- What is the best piece of code you have ever written?
+And the worst?
+- Do you hate PHP?
+(I do)
+- Are you nervous?
+(I am)

 ## Git